Hritik211013/Hritik211013/README.md

 - 👋 Hi, I’m @Hritik211013
-- 👀 I’m interested in CP , WEB Development and Machine Learning.
+- 👀 I’m interested in Competetive Programming , WEB Development and Machine Learning.
-- 📫I'm a Java Backened Develepor using Spring Framework,
+- 📫I'm a Java Backened Develepor using Spring Framework.
-- 🌱 The Programming  Languages Which i know includes  C, C++, PYTHON and JAVA.
+- 🌱 The Programming  Languages Which I know includes  C, C++, PYTHON and JAVA.
 - 💞️ I’m looking to collaborate on with Product or Service based companies or with Startups to Learn and have experience on the ground...
 - 📫 How to reach me
      1.INSTAGRAM : hritik5032